 Why CASP?

-Suicide is a leading cause of death in India, particularly in the central Indian state of Chhattisgarh which records the third highest suicide rate in the country.
+Suicide is a leading cause of death in India, particularly in the central Indian state of Chhattisgarh which recorded a suicide rate of 28.2 in 2022, more than double the national average of 12.

 How are we addressing the issue?